Fifth Grade Weekly Updates

 What are we learning this week?

-We will be reading to learn about the U.S. Constitution.
-We will discuss how the rights and responsibilities in the constitution have changed over time.
-We will use details from the books we are reading to support our ideas.
+Reading- We are reading to learn about important amendments to the U.S. Constitution.
+We will discuss the Due Process Clause in the Fifth and Fourteenth Amendments to the U.S. Constitution.
+We will use ideas from the passages we are reading to support our ideas.

 What will we be learning next week?

-Writing- We will be working on informational writing about the U.S. Constitution.
+Writing- We will be working on informational writing about the the Transcontinental Railroad and how it changed America.

 Mark your calendars for these upcoming events!